 Common Mistakes to Avoid

 When finding factors, several common mistakes can lead to incorrect results.
-One common mistake is missing factor pairs.
-Ensuring a systematic approach, such as trial division, can prevent this.
+Consider this: one common mistake is missing factor pairs.
+And ensuring a systematic approach, such as trial division, can prevent this.
 Another mistake is incorrectly identifying prime numbers.
-Remembering the definitions and regularly practicing factorization can help avoid these errors.
+Which means remembering the definitions and regularly practicing factorization can help avoid these errors.
 Additionally, not checking all numbers up to the square root of the target number can result in missed factors.

 Trends and Latest Developments